Your Guide to the International Web

-We’ll look at some of the nations with the worst records in this regard, including a few of the lesser known offenders, and look at efforts people have taken to bypass the choking off of information.
+We’ll look at some of the nations with the worst records in this regard, including a few of the lesser-known offenders, and look at efforts people have taken to bypass the choking of information.
 Of course, it will also be appropriate for us to discuss the ramifications, both good and bad, of those efforts.

-2.1 National blocking or Censorship of the Net
+National Blocking or Censorship of the Net

-The basic nature of the Internet — the pure transfer of information regardless of location — clearly creates a threat to groups (for instance, oppressive dictatorial regimes) that depend on a weak, ignorant populace for stability.
-Allowing people to know about the outside world might lead to an erosion of the very status quo that is so important to preserving illegitimate power.
+The basic nature of the internet — the pure transfer of information regardless of location — creates a threat to groups (for instance, oppressive dictatorial regimes) that depend on a weak, ignorant populace for stability.
+A more aware society might erode the very status quo that is so important to preserving illegitimate power.

-At the same time, the behavior of these regimes toward the Internet clearly implies the threat they see in it.
-Numerous nations, all of them repeatedly tainted by claims of human rights abuses and political corruption, take pains to restrict the free use of the Internet and often go as far as criminalizing efforts to bypass those restrictions.
+At the same time, the behavior of these regimes toward the internet clearly implies the threat they see in it.
+Numerous nations, all of them repeatedly tainted by claims of human rights abuses and political corruption, take pains to restrict the free use of the internet and often go as far as criminalizing efforts to bypass those restrictions.
 Of course, even that has not stopped people hungry for access to the world’s information.

 1. North Korea